xrhstosmour/dotfiles/README.md

 - Disable True Tone on `macOS`.
 - Disable Automatically Adjust Brightness on `macOS`.
 - Skip display changes if resolution is already non-default.
-- Add divider for non-pinned applications in `Dock`.
-- Remove unneeded Applications from `macOS` Applications folder.
 - Install and configure `sketchybar` on `macOS`.
 - Configure desktop vs. server environment on `Arch Linux`.
 - Integrate missing settings from the `arch-tuner` repository on `Arch Linux`.